How to Import a Car from Japan: The Rules and Regulations

 You can get an almost new car at a half price.(Photo Source: motortrend)

 A purchased car goes through the first inspection on the first registration, which is valid for the next three years.
 Then, the car has to undergo an inspection every two years.
 Known as Shaken, these inspections are rigorous, time-consuming, and expensive.
-Many people sell their vehicles before it’s time for the third Shaken.
+Many people sell their vehicles before it’s time for the third shake.

-How to Import a Car from Japan
+How to Import A Car from Japan

 The first thing you have to do is to study the used car importing laws and regulations of your country.
 Also, make sure that the exporting company removes the air conditioner’s gas and cleans the car of dirt, insects, and biohazard ingredients.

-Regulations for the Vehicles
+Regulations for the vehicles

 Vehicle Age.
 Dictating that the vehicle must be older or newer than a specific year.
 For example, it has to be older than 25 years in the USA but it could be illegal to import such old vehicles in some countries.